 \( g^{a} \: mod \: p = H \)

-Security of an asymmetric key (public-key) cryptosystem such as RSA and ElGamal is measured with respect to a chosen plaintext attack (CPA) and a chosen ciphertext attack (CCA).
+The security of an asymmetric (public-key) cryptosystem, such as RSA or ElGamal, is measured with respect to chosen plaintext attacks (CPA) and chosen ciphertext attacks (CCA).

-In a chosen plaintext attack (sometimes called a semantic attack) is Alice and Bob's adversary Eve passive, i.e. she only observe the sent ciphertexts between Alice and Bob and tries to guess the plaintexts.
-We say that an asymmetric cryptosystem is CPA-secure if Eve's advantage in guessing correct in the following game is negligible:
+In a chosen plaintext attack (sometimes called a semantic attack), Alice and Bob's adversary, Eve, is passive; she only observes the ciphertexts sent between Alice and Bob and tries to guess the plaintexts.
+An asymmetric cryptosystem is considered CPA-secure if Eve's advantage in correctly guessing the plaintext in the following game is negligible:

-Eve sends a message \( m \) to an oracle and it returns a ciphertext \( c \) where \( c \) is either an encryption of \( m \) or a random message with the same length as \( m \).
+Eve sends a message \( m \) to an oracle, which returns a ciphertext \( c \) that is either an encryption of \( m \) or a random message of the same length as \( m \).
 Eve then tries to guess what \( c \) is an encryption of.

-Hence, if a asymmetric cryptosystem is CPA-secure, the only information that a ciphertext leaks is the length of the encrypted message.
+Therefore, if an asymmetric cryptosystem is CPA-secure, the only information that a ciphertext reveals is the length of the encrypted message.

-In a chosen ciphertext attack is Eve active and it's therefore a stronger attack compared to a chosen plaintext attack.
-Now Eve can get a ciphertext decrypted by the oracle and we say that an asymmetric cryptosystem is CCA-secure if Eve's advantage in guessing correct in the following game is negligible:
+In a chosen ciphertext attack, Eve is active, making this a stronger attack compared to a chosen plaintext attack.
+Now, Eve can have ciphertexts decrypted by the oracle.
+An asymmetric cryptosystem is considered CCA-secure if Eve's advantage in correctly guessing the plaintext in the following game is negligible:

-Eve sends a ciphertext \( c_{i} \) to an oracle and it returns the decrypted message \( m_{i} \) of \( c_{i} \).
-This is repeated as many times as Eve wants.
-Then Eve sends a message \( m \) to the oracle and it returns a ciphertext \( c \) where \( c \) is either an encryption of \( m \) or a random message with the same length as \( m \).
-Finally Eve sends a ciphertext \( c_{i}' \), that has to be different from \( c \), to the oracle and it returns the decrypted message \( m_{i}' \) of \( c_{i}' \).
-This is repeated as many times as Eve wants.
+Eve sends a ciphertext \( c_{i} \) to an oracle, which returns the decrypted message \( m_{i} \) of \( c_{i} \).
+This can be repeated as many times as Eve wants.
+Then, Eve sends a message \( m \) to the oracle, which returns a ciphertext \( c \) that is either an encryption of \( m \) or a random message of the same length as \( m \).
+Finally, Eve sends a ciphertext \( c_{i}' \), which must be different from \( c \), to the oracle, and it returns the decrypted message \( m_{i}' \) of \( c_{i}' \).
+This can also be repeated as many times as Eve wants.
 Eve then tries to guess what \( c \) is an encryption of.

-Again, if a asymmetric cryptosystem is CCA-secure, the only information that a ciphertext leaks is the length of the encrypted message.
+Again, if an asymmetric cryptosystem is CCA-secure, the only information that a ciphertext reveals is the length of the encrypted message.

-Security of a digital signature such as RSA and ElGamal is measured with respect to a chosen plaintext attack (CPA).
+The security of digital signatures, such as RSA and ElGamal, is measured with respect to a chosen plaintext attack (CPA).

-In a chosen plaintext attack is Alice and Bob's adversary Eve passive, i.e. she only observe the sent messages and signatures between Alice and Bob and tries to forge a signature.
-We say that a digital signature is CPA-secure if Eve's advantage in forging a signature in the following game is negligible:
+In a chosen plaintext attack, Alice and Bob's adversary, Eve, is passive; she only observes the messages and signatures exchanged between Alice and Bob and tries to forge a signature.
+A digital signature scheme is considered CPA-secure if Eve's advantage in forging a signature in the following game is negligible:

-Eve sends a message \( m_{i} \) to an oracle and it returns its signautre \( \sigma_{i} \).
-This is repeated as many times as Eve wants.
-Finally Eve outputs a message \( m \), which has to be different from the messages \( m_{i} \), and its signature \( \sigma \).
-Eve wins the game if \( \sigma \) is a valid signature of the message \( m \).
+Eve sends a message \( m_{i} \) to an oracle, which returns its signature \( \sigma_{i} \).
+This process can be repeated as many times as Eve wishes.
+Finally, Eve outputs a message \( m \), which must be different from all previously queried messages \( m_{i} \), along with a signature \( \sigma \).
+Eve wins the game if \( \sigma \) is a valid signature for the message \( m \).

-The ElGamal cryptosystem was first described by Taher Elgamal in 1985 and is closely related to the Diffie-Hellman key exchange.
-The Diffie-Hellman key exchange provides a method of sharing a secret key between Alice and Bob, but does not allow Alice and Bob to otherwise communicate securely.
+The ElGamal cryptosystem was first described by Taher ElGamal in 1985 and is closely related to the Diffie-Hellman key exchange.
+While the Diffie-Hellman key exchange provides a method for Alice and Bob to share a secret key, it does not by itself enable them to communicate messages securely.

-ElGamal is a public key cryptosystem based on the discrete logarithm problem for a group \( G \), i.e. every person has a key pair \( (sk, pk) \), where \( sk \) is the secret key and \( pk \) is the public key, and given only the public key one has to find the discrete logarithm (solve the discrete logarithm problem) to get the secret key.
-The cryptosystem is both an encryption scheme (this section) which helps Alice and Bob with the problem of exchanging sensitive information over an insecure channel eavesdropped by their adversary Eve and a digital signature scheme (the next section) which helps them with creating digital signatures.
-The signature scheme is slightly different from the encryption scheme and various digital signature schemes such as the Schnorr signature scheme and the Digital Signature Algorithm (DSA) are based on ElGamal's signature scheme but with shorter keys.
+ElGamal is a public key cryptosystem based on the discrete logarithm problem for a group \( G \).
+In this system, every person has a key pair \( (sk, pk) \), where \( sk \) is the secret key and \( pk \) is the public key.
+Given only the public key, one would need to solve the discrete logarithm problem to obtain the secret key.
+The cryptosystem serves two purposes: first, as an encryption scheme (described in this section) that helps Alice and Bob exchange sensitive information over an insecure channel that may be eavesdropped by their adversary Eve; and second, as a digital signature scheme (detailed in the next section) that enables the creation of digital signatures.
+The signature scheme differs slightly from the encryption scheme.
+Various other digital signature schemes, such as the Schnorr signature scheme and the Digital Signature Algorithm (DSA), are based on ElGamal's signature scheme but utilize shorter keys.

 \( \eqalign{ m' &= x^{-1} \cdot c_{2} \: mod \: p &&(x = c_{1}^{a}) \\&= (c_{1}^{a})^{-1} \cdot c_{2} \: mod \: p &&(c_{1} = g^{k}, c_{2} = m \cdot A^{k}) \\ &= ((g^{k})^{a})^{-1} \cdot m \cdot A^{k} \: mod \: p &&(A = g^{a}) \\ &= ((g^{k})^{a})^{-1} \cdot m \cdot (g^{a})^{k} \: mod \: p &&(\mbox{exponent rule}) \\ &= (g^{k \cdot a})^{-1} \cdot m \cdot g^{a \cdot k} \: mod \: p &&((g^{k \cdot a})^{-1} \cdot g^{a \cdot k} = 1) \\ &= m } \)

-In the following we will without proof use a theorem saying that, if Eve can tell whether the exponent \( a \cdot k\) from \( A^{k} = (g^{a})^{k} = g^{a \cdot k} \) in \( c_{2} \) is an even or odd number, she can tell whether a ciphertext is an encryption of a meaningful message or some random letters.
-I.e. if the DDH problem is easy for the used group is ElGamal not CPA-secure (in other words: if the DDH problem is hard in the used group is ElGamal CPA-secure).
+In the following discussion, we will use — without proof — a theorem stating that if Eve can determine whether the exponent \( a \cdot k\) from \( A^{k} = (g^{a})^{k} = g^{a \cdot k} \) in \( c_{2} \) is an even or odd number, she can distinguish whether a ciphertext is an encryption of a meaningful message or just random letters.
+This means that if the DDH problem is easy to solve for the group being used, then ElGamal is not CPA-secure (in other words: if the DDH problem is hard in the group being used, then ElGamal is CPA-secure).

 \( \eqalign{ 1^{2} &\equiv 1 \: (mod \: 7) \\2^{2} &\equiv 4 \: (mod \: 7) \\3^{2} &\equiv 2 \: (mod \: 7) \\4^{2} &\equiv 2 \: (mod \: 7) \\5^{2} &\equiv 4 \: (mod \: 7) \\6^{2} &\equiv 1 \: (mod \: 7)} \)